PelionIoT/simple-mbed-cloud-client/README.md

 * Help users avoid doing blocking network operations in interrupt contexts, by automatically defering actions to a separate thread.
 * Provide end to end Greentea tests for Pelion Device Management.

 This library is aiming to making it trivial to expose sensors, actuators and other variables to a cloud service.
-For a complete Pelion Device Management CLient API, check our [documentation](https://cloud.mbed.com/docs/current/mbed-cloud-client/index.html).
+For a complete Pelion Device Management Client API, check our [documentation](https://cloud.mbed.com/docs/current/mbed-cloud-client/index.html).

 ## Table of Contents